jtl-software/openapi-components-generator/README.md

 # OpenAPI Components Generator

-This is a straight forward library for generating component classes, directly from an OpenApi schema.
+This is a straight forward library for generating classes from component schemas inside an OpenAPI schema

 ### Supported
 - OpenAPI versions: 3.x